Flash fiction

 The end of the street.
 The washed pavement from the rain through the night had drained the grit placed to stop the freeze from the days before.
 Ernie arched his body, leaning to make the ninety-degree turn without losing speed.
 His eyes caught the grit clumped together, which he would have recognised as the stars of Capricorn were his blood not pumping through his muscles.
 His foot missed the sharp sand by fractions of an inch.

 John was not so lucky.
 His eyes were only for the usurper of his wife.
 His work shoes landed on the gravel and slid.
 His thigh clashing with the knee of the leg that need to bring his foot down.
-Airbourne his head struck the corner of the house.
-Rasping down the brick work till his body with a slamming stop into the concrete slabs.
+Airborne his head struck the corner of the house.
+Rasping down the brick work till his body, with a slamming stop, hit the concrete slabs.

 Before the black, his last sight of the darkness was the flapping tails of the man’s overcoat receding into the distance.
 His last thought: regretting sneaking out the factory to see his wife.